-A single and multiple dose pharmacokinetic study with oral TA-1790 was completed in the first quarter of 2003 and results demonstrated that TA-1790 was rapidly absorbed after ingestion.
+A single and multiple dose pharmacokinetic study with oral TA-1790 demonstrated that TA-1790 was rapidly absorbed after ingestion.
 The rapid absorption supports the efficacy data generated in the in-clinic trial, completed in the third quarter of 2002, where RigiScan was used to measure penile rigidity in conjunction with visual sexual stimulation.